weavebuild/weave/README.md

 - MEV-Protection: PoS validators and LP/LS
 - Ritual: formally-verified smart-contract language for writing asynchronous contracts (EVM compliant)
 - $HAWK: stablecoin usage in dual-token synergy with $TOMA
+- UBI for Node Validators increasing the profitability for node validators
 - Hashnet Engine: allowance to percept up to 8 tx-threads
 - 80k TPS with Hashnet
 - 20k TPS without Hashnet